phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.get_adjustable_parameters.md

     that are directly adjustable, but `False` if looking for parameters that can have priors placed on them or that could be adjusted if the appropriate constraint(s) were flipped.
+* `check_visible` (bool, optional, default=True): whether to check the
+    visibility of the parameters (and therefore exclude parameters that are not visible).

 Returns
 ---------